-In the year ended December 31, 2019, we did not grant any stock awards or stock appreciation rights to any of our named executive officers.
-We granted options to substantially all of our management level employees on August 8, 2019.
+In the year ended December 31, 2021, we did not grant any stock awards or stock appreciation rights to any of our named executive officers.
+We granted options to substantially all of our management level employees on August 3, 2021.
 The option grants noted in the tables above and below were awarded to the named executive officers as part of those grants.
-We also granted awards under our Executive Management Bonus Plan, which were evaluated after the end of the year.
+We also granted awards under our Executive Management Bonus Plan, which were evaluated and paid out after the end of the year.
 The amounts paid are shown in the table above (Summary Compensation Table) as "Non-Equity Incentive Plan Compensation."

-In the August 2019 grant, the chief executive officer received an option to purchase 300,000 shares of the Company's common stock at the market closing price (\$3.53 per share) on the date of grant, with such right to purchase to become exercisable in increments of 25% on each of the first through fourth anniversaries of the grant date, and to expire on the seventh anniversary.
+In the August 2021 grant, the chief executive officer received an option to purchase 300,000 shares of the Company's common stock at the market closing price (\$4.95 per share) on the date of grant, with such right to purchase to become exercisable in increments of 25% on each of the first through fourth anniversaries of the grant date, and to expire on the seventh anniversary.
 Each of the other executive officers of the Company received a grant at that time on the same terms.
-Mr. Fritz and Mr. Lavin received such a grant with respect to 90,000 shares, and the other executive officers of the Company each received such a grant with respect to 60,000 shares.
+Mr. Fritz and Mr. Lavin received such grants with respect to 90,000 shares each, and Ms. Robinson and Ms. Straten each received such a grant with respect to 60,000 shares.

-The table below provides information regarding the awards granted to the named executive officers in 2019.
+The table below provides information regarding the awards granted to the named executive officers in 2021.